oluwaseke/resumeproject/README.md

 This is a simple website created using html, css and vanilla JS to create my resumè, it also includes a python program that prints my name.

-It was made for HNG Task 2
+I made it as part of the HNG i8 Internship, the hosted site is https://oluwaseke.github.io/resumeproject/